Angmar2722/Angmar2722.github.io/_posts/2021-10-4-solving-the-extended-hidden-number-problem.md

 - Although I don't understand enough about lattice reduction techniques, I am still glad that we were able to solve this challenge.
 This is something I want to spend time on and understand in the immediate future.
 - The writeups for the H1 challenge in Google CTF 2021 is a gift that keeps on giving.
 - rkm's solver is one of humanity's greatest treasures
 - Technically, we only solved this challenge slightly after the CTF ended.
-Since we also failed to solve H1, hopefully we can solve the third biased nonce ECDSA challenge as I dont want it to be another loss or LLL, pun intended ;D
+Since we also failed to solve H1, hopefully we can solve the third biased nonce ECDSA challenge (third times the charm) as I dont want it to be L-L-L, pun intended ;D

 <br/>